Skip to contents

 • Option 1: Modifications are only added to the “flat_template.Rmd” file, which then is inflated to update all packages files

-• Option 2: Modifications are realized in the package files directly, and the “flat_template.Rmd” file must be protected from any use.
+• Option 2: Modifications are realized in the package files directly as for any other package, and the “flat_template.Rmd” file must be deprecated using deprecate_flat_file().

 Your first inflate() may not directly work as expected as with any R code that you write.
 In this case, you can continue to implement your functionality using Option 1.